 Dragging yourself out of bed can be difficult, especially if you struggle with sleeplessness and don’t feel refreshed.
-According to research, 90% of adolescents have difficulty waking up in the morning, and, while more of us become morning people as we age, many adults struggle to wake up, too.
+According to research, 90% of adolescents have difficulty waking up in the morning.
+Other research shows while more of us become morning people as we age, many adults struggle to wake up, too.

 The body prepares to wake up in the hour or so before you awaken — your body temperature begins to rise, and blood pressure increases.
 Serotonin and cortisol flood the brain, and the neurons and activity start firing.

 When waking naturally, sleep usually ends during a non-rapid-eye-movement (NREM) period of sleep, also known as light sleep.
 If using an alarm, which can go off during periods of deeper sleep, you might find that you wake up feeling groggy, especially if your bedtime and wake-up times vary day to day.

 Per research, no one pops out of bed immediately ready to start the day, even if waking during light sleep.
 Everyone goes through a transition from being asleep to being awake, called “sleep inertia” — marked by reduced vigilance, impaired performance, and a desire to go back to sleep.
 For some, it lasts minutes; for others.
 Usually, it lasts less than 30 minutes, unless you’re chronically sleep-deprived.

 How much sleep inertia you feel depends on your circadian rhythm and sleep habits.

 Your circadian rhythm is your internal body clock, which is tuned to a 24-hour cycle, and research suggests those clocks can have natural preferences for day or night that show up in our DNA.
 Some people are predisposed to early wake-ups, whereas others naturally sleep later.

 If you’re a natural night owl, there are a few things you can do to wake up with positivity and calmness.
 None of them include immediately checking work emails or scrolling social media from bed.